jaconi-io/spring-rabbitmq-retry/README.md

 }
 ```

-By default, any exception thrown in the listener will immediately lead to the message being requeued.
+By default, any exception thrown in the listener will immediately lead to the message being re-queued.
 In many cases
 exceptions are caused by either malformed messages or unavailable backends.
-In both cases, requeuing the message will
+In both cases, re-queuing the message will
 not help.
 If a backend is unavailable due to being overloaded, this behavior is harmful.

 A solution to this problem is exponential backoff.
 A message will not be retried immediately, but after some delay.
 For